bethurban/my-comps-client/README.md

 Need:
 * add if statements to cards in case some data isn't present
-* Plan out Google Maps inclusion
+* sort comps by last sold date
+* Flip comp cards back to front with new search?
-New default image if no image returned - or card resizes to no image at all?
+* New default image if no image returned - or card resizes to no image at all?
+* Add required Zillow logo, etc.
+* Refactor getSearch and getComps - possible to iterate over XML array and pull nodeNames and innerHTMLs?
+Plan out Google Maps inclusion
 Sort out CSS to structure page correctly
-Add required Zillow logo, etc.
 New app name?

 TO ASK: